Skip to main content

 Ensuring a Room Exists

-To create a room if it doesn't already exist:
+To create a room only if it doesn't already exist:

 await runtime.ensureRoomExists({